 Now, locate the third and fourth dc stitches from the block in Row 1.
 Slip stitch into the space between those two dc stitches.

 06 of 13

-Chain three.
-This is going to count as the first double crochet of the second block of row 2.
+For chain three, it is going to count as the first double crochet of the second block of Row 2.

 07 of 13

-Make 3 dc in the same space between the two dc stitches of the block in the previous row, right next to the chain three.
+Make three dc in the same space between the two dc stitches of the block in the previous row, right next to the chain three.
 This will give you four dc stitches in that space.
-This creates the second block of row 2.
-You now have your first corner block as row 1 and then two more blocks in row 2.
+This creates the second block of Row 2.
+You now have your first corner block as Row 1 and then two more blocks in Row 2.

 08 of 13

 Row 3, Part A

 Turn your work and chain five.
 This is the same thing that you did to begin Row 2 and it will be the same thing that you do to begin all of the rows while you continue to increase the size of your c2c crochet blanket.Continue to 9 of 13 below.